· NGSRV Team

 What your client experiences

 A regular HTTPS site.
 The ngsrv edge handles TLS so the padlock is real.
-There's no warning interstitial, no "free tier" watermark, no ngsrv branding overlay.
-It's just your app.
+On Pro and Pay as you go there is no warning interstitial — just your app.
+Free tier may show a one-time security notice; upgrade for client-facing previews without it.

 When to switch to a custom domain